germaniii/germaniii/README.md

 I'm [German Felisarta III](https://github.com/germaniii/), currently a Bachelor of Science in Computer Engineering Student from the University of San Carlos in the Philippines.

-- 🔭 I’m currently working on my thesis which is an Android application written in Java.
+- 🔭 I’m currently working on our thesis which is an Android application written in Java.
 - 👯 I’m looking to collaborate on Game Development Projects.
 - 📫 How to reach me: germaniiifelisarta@gmail.com